Hidden in the grassy mounds of Hyde Park stands the hard-to-miss brick building that is Kensington Palace.

 Can you visit Kensington Palace?

-Included within your ticket price (£15.30 for adults and £7.60 for children), are various exhibitions and various activities for kids.
-You can see Princess Diana’s iconic wedding dress on display this summer as Kensington Palace opens a new exhibition on 3rd July.
+Included with a ticket (£15.30 for adults, and £7.60 for children (opens in new tab)), are various exhibitions and various activities for kids.
 You can also explore the King's State Apartments, and the King's Gallery, as well as parts of the gardens.
-You can purchase tickets here.
-Members of the Historic Royal Palaces go free.

-Although pubic access is typically allowed, when there are private events taking place at the palace or in the grounds, public viewing can be restricted.
+Although pubic access is typically allowed, when there are private events taking place at the palace or on the grounds, public viewing can be restricted.

 This was made most obvious in July 2021 when a statue paying tribute to Princess Diana was unveiled in the Sunken Gardens at Kensington Palace.
 This was a private event led by Prince Harry and Prince William and public access was restricted during this time.